 How many UAD plug-ins you can run with any given UAD-2 device greatly depends on which plug ins you are using in particular and what sample rate you are working at.
 Most UAD plug-ins will use more DSP at higher sample rates (just as native plug-ins use more CPU at higher sample rates) so working at 44.1kHz will allow you to run the most instances of UAD plug-ins.
 Working at a higher sample rate, such as 96kHz for example, will essentially cut the amount of UAD plug-ins you can use simultaneously in half or more.
 The chart below will help you understand just how varied the DSP usage of each UAD plug-in can be - note that all values in the chart are taken at a 44.1kHz sample rate:

 Note for Apollo Users: Apollo interfaces use DSP and memory resources for its internal mixer.
-Therefore, the UAD Meters will show some DSP and memory usage when Apollo is connected even if UAD plug-ins are not loaded, and instance counts in this chart will be higher than available on Apollo-only systems.
+Therefore, the UAD Meters will show some DSP and memory usage when Apollo is connected even if UAD plug-ins are not loaded.

 Aside from adding additional UAD-2 devices to your system and/or working at lower sample rates if possible, there are a couple of things that may help you get the most out the DSP you have now: